apache/aurora/docs/reference/scheduler-configuration.md

 	Path to the thermos executor entry point.
 -tier_config [file must be readable]
 	Configuration file defining supported task tiers, task traits and behaviors.
--zk_digest_credentials
-	user:password to use when authenticating with ZooKeeper.
 -zk_endpoints [must have at least 1 item]
 	Endpoint specification for the ZooKeeper servers.